hungsu/digital_garden/src/site/notes/Concepts/easy mistake.md

 - In remote work, beginning work only to get distracted for hours doomscrolling.
 Often easily solved with *body doubling* or *pairing*.
 - When something breaks in a high stakes environment such as a factory or company, assigning blame or even shaming employees.
 The alternative is [[Claims/All failure is systems failure\|blameless culture]].
 - In team games, running into battle one player at a time instead of as a unit
-- In videogames with item economies, buying game-losing items
+- In videogames with item economies, buying game-losing items.
+An alternative is finding Item Tier Lists, or reading character build guides.
 - In videogames like Overwatch, standing next to the game winning objective instead of on it

 ## Stupid mistakes are embarrassing

 Some people refuse to do drills that could improve remedy their stupid mistakes because they believe the drills will make them look foolish.
 One coach solves this by making students foolish on purpose, citing that looking foolish in front of the team is better than looking foolish at a competition https://danluu.com/p95-skill/#fn:D

-## Fixing stupid mistakes improves skill dramatically
+## Fixing easy mistakes improves skill dramatically

-Identifying and fixing stupid mistakes is the simplest and most important method for [[Private/becoming top percentile\|becoming top percentile]].
-Some examples of rapid skill ascent:
+Easy mistakes are frequent amongst all skill practitioners, usually even up to 90th percentile.
+Thus, identifying and fixing stupid mistakes is among the simplest and most important methods for [[Private/becoming top percentile\|becoming top percentile]].
+Some examples of rapid skill ascent from fixing easy mistakes:

 - In [[Public/Chess\|chess]], using a blunder trainer can typically improve ELO by a few hundred in a few months
 - In [[Videogames/Brotato\|Brotato]], identifying my game-losing item choices took me from frustratedly losing Danger 5 to winning easily.
+- In DotA 2, switching from moving as an independent player to one only in formation with other players took me from 50% win rate to close to 100% win rate for a few months.

 ## Further reading of stupid mistakes